hongzhouye/ccgto/README.md

 Background
 ----------

-The following is a short introduction of Gaussian basis sets in general and the their application in solid materials calculations in particular.
+The following is a short introduction of Gaussian basis sets in general and their application in solid materials calculations in particular.
 For more details, see our [paper](#how-to-cite).

 * Gaussian basis set: what and what for?